 Produced by Aimee Nishitoba; Photo by Christie Vuong; Food Styling by Ashley Denton; Prop Styling by Madeleine Johari.

-Ten ingredients and half an hour: that's all you need to make a filling, nourishing bowl of noodles, hearty soup, or protein-packed pasta.
+Ten ingredients and 45 minutes, max: that's all you need to make a filling, nourishing bowl of noodles, a hearty soup or a protein-packed pasta.
 Here are some of our all-time favourites by our Cross-Canada Test Kitchen recipe developers.
 You'll want to cook them again and again, any night of the week.

 This comforting dish comes together quickly by substituting the traditional mashed potatoes with tender, ready-made potato gnocchi, which cooks in just minutes.
 Get this gnocchi shepherd's pie recipe.